Constipation: A common side effect of opioid use

 Constipation is one of the most common side effects of opioid therapy, but it’s actually a normal response on the part of your body.
 Opioid use slows down the muscle contractions and movement in the stomach and intestines; it causes sluggishness in passing waste and allows for more water than normal to be absorbed in the intestines.
 This then can make the stool hard, dry, and more difficult to pass.

 Many other medications can also cause constipation, including:

 • Some blood pressure medications (calcium channel blockers)

 • Diuretics (water pills)

 How is constipation treated?

-It’s crucial to prevent and treat opioid-related constipation early: Constipation can sometimes lead to complications, and it can get worse if it’s ignored.
+It’s crucial to prevent and treat opioid-related constipation early: Constipation can sometimes lead to other complications, and it can continue to get worse if it’s ignored.
 If constipation becomes a problem for you, let your health care provider know.
 Your treatment plan may need to be changed, by decreasing the dose of the opioid, switching to a different opioid, or changing the way that the opioid is given.